 We are delighted that you are considering Woldingham School for your daughter.

-Woldingham School is an all girls’ Independent Day and Boarding School.
-It is a Sacred Heart Catholic school for girls aged 11-18 that welcomes girls of all faiths.
+Woldingham School is an all-girls’ Independent Day and Boarding School.
+It is a Sacred Heart Catholic school for girls aged 11-18 that welcomes girls of all faiths and none.

 VISITING THE SCHOOL

 Attend one of our Saturday Open Mornings in May and late September/early October.
 You are very welcome to visit with your daughter or may prefer to come alone in the first instance.
 We recommend for all those considering entry in 2022 and beyond to join us at one of these events.

 Attend one of the specific Information Mornings on a normal school day.

 Arrange an individual visit with the Admissions Department when you can have a full tour of the school on a normal school day.

 The next step is to register.
 Please complete and return a Registration Form with the registration fee payment of £150